-Join Steve Caplin for an in-depth discussion in this video Export to Creative Cloud, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Export to Creative Cloud, part of Learning Adobe Fuse CC.

 - [Voiceover] If you have Photoshop CC,…then you can use the character we've created…in Fuse directly inside Photoshop.…To do this, it's a very similar process.…You select your character, and you just…press the Save to CC Libraries button.…And this dialogue appears.…Let's give it a name.…We'll call it Lynda again and choose…the library you want to save it to.…